Added By

 Pharma Bro

 Turing Pharmaceuticals' CEO, Martin Shkreli—formerly a hedge-fund manager and often referred to as "Pharma Bro"—acquired Daraprim (pyrimethamine), a medication used to treat toxoplasmosis, from Impax Laboratories in August for $55 million.
-Following the acquisition, he raised the price of the drug by an astonishing 5000%.
+Following the acquisition, he raised the drug's price by an astonishing 5000%.

 Originally approved by the Food and Drug Administration in 1953, GlaxoSmithKline marketed Daraprim for approximately $1 per tablet.
 In 2010, CorePharma purchased GlaxoSmithKline, and in 2014, Impax Laboratories acquired Core and its affiliated companies for $700 million, subsequently selling Daraprim for $13.50 per pill.